-Grasple is a social enterprise, based in Amsterdam, the Netherlands.
+Grasple is a social enterprise from the Netherlands.
 Our mission is to make knowledge openly accessible to everyone.
 We strive to help people learn difficult concepts by practicing with high-quality exercises, created by educators who build on each other’s work.

 “If I have seen further, it is because I have been standing on the shoulders of giants”.

 Just like scientific papers are starting to become openly accessible, we are now working to make learning materials openly accessible.

 We are a social enterprise, because we are not in education to make money.
 We started as teachers ourselves, noticing ways in which digital tools can help us create more flexible and more personal approaches.
 We wanted to help our own students learn better, more efficiently and support teachers by creating more space for them to offer stimulating activities.
 That is why we started the Grasple platform: an easy-to-use platform where teachers can find, edit, and share open learning materials.
 They can share them with other educators and with students so they can practice at their own time and pace.